 Beaglier vs. Beagle — Hey, if you’re interested in the mix, maybe it turns out one of the parent breeds is a good fit as well.
 Although it is hard to say exactly what mix of traits will be predominant with a mix, in general the influence of the Cavalier will tone down the Beagle a bit.
 That said, Beagles are very sweet dogs, just a bit more prone to going off on chases and barking.

 Beaglier vs. Basenji — The Basenji is another similar sized dog with similar coloration to the Beaglier.
 If you are looking for a quieter dog with a bit more independent spirit, you might look further into the Basenji.

 Beaglier vs. Basset Hound — The Basset Hound is another dog with roots in hunting.
 He is a bit larger than the Beaglier.
 In terms of temperament, the Basset is likely to be more laid back.

 Other dog breeds you might want to consider:

 The Bichon Frise is another affectionate small dog with charm a plenty.

 Another small pup with lots of personality and love is the Havanese.

 Does your pup take more after their Beagle ancestors, or their King Charles Cavalier Spaniel relatives?

-Tell us about them in the comments box!
+Tell us about them in the comments below!

-Birkegard et al, Breeding Restrictions Decrease the Prevalence of Myxomatous Mitral Valve Disease in Cavalier King Charles Spaniels over an 8‐ to 10‐Year Period, Journal of Veterinary Internal Medicine, 2015.
+- Birkegard et al, Breeding Restrictions Decrease the Prevalence of Myxomatous Mitral Valve Disease in Cavalier King Charles Spaniels over an 8‐ 10‐Year Period, Journal of Veterinary Internal Medicine, 2015.